thomasaarholt/prism-em.github.io/tutorialSuperSTEM.md

 If you are running OSX 10.12.6 (Sierra), install:
 [Prismatic-OSX-v1.1.dmg (Sierra)](https://drive.google.com/open?id=1S1utdTErovvkf-o5P4gTRB5IeC4smYqZ)

 The GPU portions of `Prismatic` were developed using CUDA.
 This means that Apple laptops and Mac desktops running AMD GPUs cannot make use of CUDA GPU code.
 However, the PRISM algorithm is quite fast.
 Therefore you may be able to run STEM simulations on Apple laptops in reasonable times.
 After downloading and installing `Prismatic`, run it to verify the installation has succeeded.
+At this stage, we will discuss the best settings for the number of GPU and CPU threads to use for best results in `Prismatic`.

 &nbsp;
 <a name="step2s"></a>
-## 2 - Download atomic coordinates, load into `Prismatic`
+## 2 - Download coordinates, load into `Prismatic`.

 The sample we are going to examine in this tutorial is barium neodymium titanate.
 This material has a complex unit cell, with the tungsten bronze parent structure.
 From this unit cell, we have constructed 5 different zone axes by projecting the unit cell into new pseudo-orthogonal unit cells.
 This methodology is described below.